c0y0t3d3n/iptv/README.md

 URL USER PASS\
 m3u will be generated using the account with the most open slots.

-tuner.py is like xteve/threadfin/dispatcharr but very lightweight.\
+## tuner.py is like xteve/threadfin/dispatcharr but very lightweight
 ./tuner.py config_file (same format as iptv.py)

 server config (can set in config or environment)\
 SERVER_IP, SERVER_PORT to set listening IP and port.
 Defaults to localhost:5004\
 DIRECT=1 will bypass ffmpeg remuxing and redirect clients to the remote stream URL after following any redirects.

+Info page with stream links is at http://localhost:5004/ (or the IP:PORT you have it running on)

 Will pick the account with the most open slots per stream request.\
-When Plex requests a channel scan (or you POST to lineup.post) the config and accounts will be reloaded, and the lineup regenerated.
+When Plex requests a channel scan or you visit the info page the config and accounts will be reloaded, and the lineup regenerated.